dcernach/hl2mt-next/README.rst

 -----

-The basic usage concept behind hl2mt is you do up your encounters, PCs and monsters in Hero Lab and then save them into a directory. hl2mt then opens the files, parses the XML, pulls out the creatures and associates a portrait and token image to them.
+The basic usage concept behind hl2mt is you do up your encounters, PCs and monsters in Hero Lab and then save them into a directory. hl2mt then opens the files, parses the data, pulls out the creatures and associates a portrait and token image to them.
 It then saves the creature into a Maptool token.
 To do this hl2mt needs 4 directories:

 - Input Dir: Where the Hero Lab XML, por or stock files are